 Truffles are ridiculously simple to make.
 The only time consuming part is in how you choose to finish them off…hand dipping chocolates is messy and time consuming: AND if I haven’t told you yet…I am a LAZY cook!!
 I don’t always like taking the time to hand dip things and make them look perfect, I lack the patience!

 All decorating aside..these are simply sublime.
 Soft, minty, dark chocolate goodness.
 Smooth, creamy and soft on the inside with a lovely crunchy chocolate shell.
 I experimented with several recipes, and although all were enjoyed, I picked the one with the healthiest ingredients and fewest allergens.

-ALSO, if you prefer another flavor over mint, just sub extracts: orange, raspberry, vanilla, chocolate would all be good!
+If you prefer another flavor over mint, just sub extracts!

-RECIPE NOTE: The chocolate dipped version was not only cleaner and easier to store, it also more closely resembled the Frango Mints.
+The chocolate dipped version was not only cleaner and easier to store, it also more closely resembled the Frango Mints of my past!

 Want more chocolate candies?
 Here are some additional Paleo and vegan ones to try!

 - 8 oz dark chocolate chopped (I used a Trader Joe's brand, there are many to choose from)

 - 1 1/4 teaspoon peppermint extract or a couple of drops therapeutic grade peppermint essential oil (or any extract of your choosing)